eleanor-clifford/ellie.clifford.lol/http/md/documents/letters/daniel-zeichner-mp-00.md

 Dear Rt Hon Zeichner,

 Thank you for your time and your response.
-With respect to the Cass Review, I would like to further draw your attention to the damning concerns raised in the briefing by Trans Actual, which you can find here: https://transactual.org.uk/wp-content/uploads/TransActual-Briefing-on-Cass-Review.pdf
+With respect to the Cass Review, I would like to further draw your attention to the damning concerns raised in the briefing by Trans Actual, which you can find here: <a href="https://transactual.org.uk/wp-content/uploads/TransActual-Briefing-on-Cass-Review.pdf">https://transactual.org.uk/wp-content/uploads/TransActual-Briefing-on-Cass-Review.pdf</a>

 The following two paragraphs, for instance, may be of interest: